Can I protect my rental property with homeowners insurance?

 As with so many other insurance issues, the answer is “it depends.”

-Generally speaking, homeowners insurance typically offers the following types of protection:
+Generally speaking, homeowners insurance offers the following types of protection:

 - Dwelling coverage.
 This basic coverage protects the building itself, as well as attached structures (e.g., decks), from sudden, accidental loss.

 - Personal contents.
-These policies also cover the owner’s personal belongings.
+These policies also cover the owner’s personal belongings, though some items such as jewelry, artwork, and others often require separate protection.
 (Even if a carrier does include rental units under a homeowners policy, owners should require tenants to have renters insurance.)

 - Liability protection.
 Most policies include some amount of protection against lawsuits arising from slips and falls and other mishaps.
 However, the exposure risk increases when multiple households live in a building.

-Landlord insurance takes into account the higher risk levels associated with rental properties.
+Landlords face additional risks that homeowners don’t, which is why landlord policies typically cost more.
 It comes down to basic math: more people = more risk.
 If three separate households cook dinner in a building each night, the odds of a kitchen fire increase.
+More residents also mean more repair people, more delivery people, and more activity that require liability protection.

-Here in the New York City market, other common protections include the following:
+Here in the greater New York City market, other common protections include the following:

 - Ordinance or law.
-This coverage provides extra funds if building repairs require upgrades to comply with current construction codes—a common occurrence here in the five boroughs.
+This coverage provides extra funds if building repairs require upgrades to comply with current construction codes—a common occurrence here in the Northeast. ·

 - Backup of sewers or drains.
 Unlike flood protection, which covers outside water coming in, this coverage includes damage caused when the sewer system backs up inside the building.